-Beginning in late January, an external committee of social scientists will review the proposals and make funding recommendations to CSI.
-An internal committee will make the final decisions.
-We hope to announce awards by April 2017, and to make funds available by summer of 2017.
+Beginning in early February, a committee of social scientists will review the proposals.
+We hope to announce awards by April 2018, and to make funds available by summer of 2018.

 Grants must be used within 18 months of receipt.
 Any funds remaining at the close of the grant term will be returned to CSI.